 1. Rinse strawberries under running water and pat dry.
 Cut off the stems and chop them to quarters.
 If you prefer to have a chilled shake, freeze the strawberries for an hour.
 I used about 2 cups of strawberries (250 to 300 grams).
 You may use more or less.

 2. Add sweetener of your choice, regular sugar, honey, maple syrup all go well.
 I add about 3 tbsps of organic sugar.
-Optional – If you have ice cream, add 6 to 8 scoops of vanilla ice cream or strawberry ice cream.
-As a substitute I used soaked cashews and almonds (24 to 30 ).
+Optional – If you have add 1 to 1½ tablespoon nut butter or 6 to 8 scoops of vanilla ice cream or strawberry ice cream.
+As a substitute I used soaked cashews and almonds (20 to 30 ).
 I soaked them for 6 hours and also peeled the almonds.
 If you want a protein boost in your shake add them else feel free to skip.

 3. Pour 1½ cups chilled milk.
 If using ice cream start with half cup and then add later if required.
 I used this homemade almond milk with the pulp.
 You can simply use water by using more nuts (upto 36) at step 2.